Arkansas requires businesses to carry workers’ compensation insurance if they have more than three employees.

 A self-employed person in Arkansas is also not required to carry workers’ compensation insurance but may opt to voluntarily purchase a policy.

-Estimated employer costs for workers’ compensation in Arkansas are $0.76 per $100 in covered payroll, according to the National Academy of Social Insurance [PDF].
+Estimated employer costs for workers' compensation in Arkansas are $0.74 per $100 covered in payroll.

 Costs are based on the level of risk associated with the job.
 Some employers will have a variety of workers’ compensation class codes, which help insurers determine exposure to risk.
 Your business might have some office staff whose workers’ comp costs are lower than employees who work outside of your office and face more risks.